MaastrichtU-IDS/dsri-documentation/website/docs/deploy-jupyter.md

 oc apply -f https://raw.githubusercontent.com/MaastrichtU-IDS/dsri-openshift-applications/main/templates-anyuid/template-jupyterlab-root-persistent.yml
 ```

-You can deploy it using the **JupyterLab with root user (Persistent)** solutions in the [Catalog web UI](https://app.dsri.unimaas.nl:8443/console/catalog):
+You can deploy it using the **JupyterLab with root user (Persistent)** solutions in the [Catalog web UI](https://app.dsri.unimaas.nl:8443/console/catalog), the application will use an existing persistent storage to store your data.

 <img src="/dsri-documentation/img/screenshot-deploy-jupyter.png" alt="Deploy Jupyter" style={{maxWidth: '100%', maxHeight: '100%'}} />

-> The application will use an existing Persistent Volume Claim (PVC) for a persistent storage of the data.

 The following parameters can be provided: